FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

             - Add the new group: `sudo groupadd docker`
             - Add the current user to the Docker group: `sudo usermod -aG docker $USER`
             - Reboot the machine to apply changes
-- FT Optix studio installed on  your development machine
+- FactoryTalk® Optix™ studio installed on  your development machine
-    - Licensing on Docker containers is only supported starting from FT Optix 1.4.0.450
+    - Licensing on Docker containers is only supported starting from FactoryTalk® Optix™ 1.4.0.450
 - A proper Runtime license must be available to execute the container for more than two hours
-    - This step is optional, if not properly licensed, the FT Optix Application will stop after 120 minutes and must be deployed again
+    - This step is optional, if not properly licensed, the FactoryTalk® Optix™ Application will stop after 120 minutes and must be deployed again
 - Get the latest Runtime Tools for Ubuntu x86-64 (see below)

 ## Container setup